pa11y/pa11y/TROUBLESHOOTING.md

 If you use Pa11y and HTML CodeSniffer CLI you will find that you get the same results, which will both differ from the bookmarklet, a similar issue was highlighted by [HTML CodeSniffer][sniff-issue].

+### Why does Pa11y give different results each time it runs?
+This could be a number of things, but indicates that the content of your page changes in some way on each load.
+If you include advertising on your page then you can expect to see differing results, and sometimes your JavaScript may not have had time to execute before the Pa11y test runs.

+To debug this, you can use the `--screen-capture` flag or [`screenCapture` option](https://github.com/pa11y/pa11y#screencapture-string) and compare the output for the differing test runs.

 ### Pa11y ignores the contents of iframes
 Pa11y doesn't currently support testing against iframe content from a parent page context.
 Any page that makes use of iframes, e.g. for displaying ads, may show different error, warning, and notice counts in Pa11y compared to the HTML_CodeSniffer browser bookmarklet.